 4.3.1 SCEF

-The SCEF is a functional element, which provides a means to securely expose the services and capabilities provided by 3GPP network interfaces.
+The SCEF is a functional element which provides means to securely expose the services and capabilities provided by 3GPP network interfaces.
 The SCEF provides access to network capabilities through homogenous application programming interfaces.

 Individual instances of SCEF may vary depending on what service capabilities are exposed and what API features are supported.